*Updated on January 20, 2022

 - What is the potential customer lifetime value of a specific lead?

 - What types of content should we create to support leads in the mid-to-late stages of the buying process?

 2. Optimize Your Database to Enhance Communication

-- Clean your lead list – Email addresses are the usual identifier for each of your contacts, so this is a good place to start.
+- Clean Your Lead List: Email addresses are the usual identifier for each of your contacts, so this is a good place to start.
 Identify any unsubscribers or bogus email addresses that have bounced back.
 Check your engagement metrics—do these contacts deserve to stay in your database?
-It’s also good to check for any duplicate emails.
+It’s also good to check for and delete any duplicate email addresses.
 No one likes getting multiple messages about the same offer.
-So merge these duplicates, and enhance the experience of your prospects.

-- Conduct consistent segmentation – Segmentation involves creating different customer/visitor profiles based on their interests and expectations.
-It’s a dynamic strategy that reflects their journey with your brand/product.
-So start by clearly defining your target market to appropriately personalize and craft quality content for each profile.
+- Conduct Consistent Segmentation: Start by clearly defining your target market to appropriately personalize and craft quality content.
 Showing different content to different segments will encourage people to take the right step in the buyers’ journey.
-This will also help you pinpoint the amount of maintenance and optimization your team needs.

 3. Implement Lead Scoring